shadowmoose/RedditDownloader/docs/site/User_Guide.md

 Either read through this document or skip to the [Example](#example)

+For information about the Arguments RMD accepts, check [Arguments.md](../Arguments.md)

 ### Setup:
 [**The full setup guide can be found** here](./Setup_Requirements.md).